Structural Nested Mean Models for Modified Treatment Policies: Discussion and Future Work

 Estimating heterogeneous effects of MTPs with SNMMs can be both of scientific interest and important for planning realistic interventions.
 Suppose policy makers want to know the effect of a campaign to decrease opioid prescription dosing on some continuous quality of life utility measure.
 They believe the impact of the program might be approximated by the effect of an MTP: `prescribe a 20\% lower dose of opioids than you normally would'.
 One might be interested in how the effect of this intervention varies with the natural dose.
 Perhaps it turns out that reductions are more impactful when the natural dose is moderate, as opposed to low or high.
 Learning this might lead to hypotheses about the mechanism of opioid addiction that could be tested in further studies.
 The knowledge might also help to design targeted opioid reduction interventions.

-Furthermore, economists who commonly apply DiD can now study MTPs (albeit only using parametric nuisance models for the time being) under similar parallel trends assumptions.
+Furthermore, economists who commonly apply DiD can now study MTPs under similar parallel trends assumptions.
 For example, they can estimate the effect of increasing minimum wage by 1 dollar more than it actually increased, and how this effect varies with the amount it actually increased.
 This is not an estimand that can be targeted by standard DiD.

 There are many directions for future work.
-First, it remains to derive Neyman orthogonal estimators under parallel trends assumptions.
-Given past modifications of SNMM results to accommodate parallel trends \citep{shahn2022structural}, we believe this should be achievable.
-Second, SNMMs can also be estimated under instrumental variable assumptions \citep{robins1994correcting}, and instrumental variable estimation of MTPs would also be of interest.
-Third, SNMM variants have been developed to estimate effects on survival \citep{picciotto2012structural} and binary \citep{wang2023coherent} outcomes.
+First, SNMMs can be estimated under instrumental variable assumptions \citep{robins1994correcting}, and instrumental variable estimation of MTPs would also be of interest.
+Second, SNMM variants have been developed to estimate effects on survival \citep{picciotto2012structural} and binary \citep{wang2023coherent} outcomes.
 Effects of MTPs on survival and binary outcomes are of course of interest as well.
-Fourth, sensitivity analysis for SNMMs \citep{robins2004optimal,robins2000sensitivity} is well developed and would hopefully easily port over to the MTP setting, but that should be confirmed.
+Third, sensitivity analysis for SNMMs \citep{robins2004optimal,robins2000sensitivity} is well developed and would hopefully easily port over to the MTP setting, but that should be confirmed.
 Finally, marginal SNMMs that model heterogeneity as a function of a subset of covariates required for adjustment have been developed elsewhere, and it might be useful to transport them to the MTP setting, too.